 The virgin birth of Jesus was the fulfillment of the Old Testament prophecies about God coming to live among mortal men.
 Jesus Christ was God manifested in the flesh.

-The Scripture states, “And without controversy great is the mystery of godliness: God was manifested in the flesh, Justified in the Spirit, Seen by angels, Preached among the Gentiles, Believed on in the world, Received up in glory.”
+Paul writes, “And without controversy great is the mystery of godliness: God was manifested in the flesh, Justified in the Spirit, Seen by angels, Preached among the Gentiles, Believed on in the world, Received up in glory.”
 (1 Tim.
 3:16 NKJV).

 The Scripture clearly reveals that Jesus Christ was in the form of God before He humbled, condescended, or emptied Himself of His privileges as God to take up our human nature so that He could die for our sins and thus save us.

 6 Though the divine nature was his from the beginning, yet he did not look upon equality with God as above all things to be clung to,